vam-community/vam-party/USAGE.md

 Options:

 - `--all` upgrade everything
-- `--warnings` show warnings such as broken scenes or missing scripts
+- `--errors` show warnings such as broken scenes or missing scripts
 - `--noop` prints what the script will do, but won't actually do anything
 - `--verbose` prints every change that will be done on every scene